liqd/adhocracy4/docs/phases_and_modules.md

 ### Current Implementation

 -   abstract concept "phase" is split into "phase type" and "phase"
--   phase type is called phase content or phase identifier in one case
+-   phase type is sometimes called phase content or phase identifier
 -   phase type (or content) defines:
     -   permissions
     -   view to use